pentandra/spec/README.md

 ## Contributing

-This repository uses [Git Flow] to manage development and release activity.
-All submission _must_ be on a feature branch based on the _develop_ branch to ease staging and integration.
+This repository uses the lightweight [GitHub Flow] to manage development and release activity.
+All submission _must_ be on a feature branch based on the _master_ branch to ease staging and integration.

 * Do your best to adhere to the existing coding conventions and idioms.
 * Don't use hard tabs, and don't leave trailing whitespace on any line.
 Before committing, run `git diff --check` to make sure of this.